 Mental accounting is an accounting term denoting an individual's propensity to assign assets in various forms.
-Mental accounting describes a set of mental operations used by individuals and households to organize, evaluate, and keep track of financial activities (Thaler, 2019).
+Mental accounting describes individuals and households' mental operations to organize, evaluate, and keep track of financial activities (Thaler, 2019).
 Mental accounting describes cognitive processes that help organize financial activities and facilitate money management (Olsen et al., 2019).
 Mental accounting refers to how people create mental budgets to organize their resource use and linkages between specific acts of consumption and specific payments (Hahnel et al., 2020).
 Indeed, most people divide their current and future assets into separate, non-transferable portions.
 In other words, individuals assign different levels of utility to each asset group, which affects their consumption decisions and other behaviors.

-Mental accounting means that the way a person subjectively frames a transaction in their mind will determine the utility they receive or expect.
+Mental accounting means that how a person subjectively frames a transaction in their mind will determine the utility they receive or expect.
 Thus, it helps people compare incomes in return for their expenses and the costs to be incurred, enabling them to make decisions (Özkan & Özkan, 2020).
 Research in mental accounting posits that people track their expenditures using cognitive categories or mental accounts (Levav & McGraw, 2009).
-Studies in mental accounting aim to understand the influence of human emotions on the process of decision-making (Mousavi Shirii et al., 2013).
+Studies in mental accounting aim to understand the influence of human emotions on the process of decision-making (Mousavi et al., 2013).
 Rather than rationally viewing every income as identical.
 Small businesses can distinguish between their funds in that they can easily spend accordingly.
-Through mental accounting, some practitioners assign some of their income as safety capital.
-In this case, firms tend to invest their safety capitals in low-risk investments, whereas they tend to designate some assets as risk capital which otherwise is treated quite differently.
-The joy of a transaction is the value received from an exchange, and it is defined as the variance between the price paid and the goods' reference price (Barberis & Huang, 2001).
+Some practitioners assign some of their income as safety capital through mental accounting.
+In this case, firms tend to invest their safety capitals in low-risk investments, whereas they tend to designate some assets as risk capital, which is treated quite differently.
+The joy of a transaction is the value received from an exchange, defined as the variance between the price paid and the goods' reference price (Barberis & Huang, 2001).